If you're looking for the best wireless keyboard, we've got you covered right here.

 Is a wireless keyboard slower?

-If you're talking in terms of latency, then a wireless keyboard may be marginally slower than their wired counterparts.
+If you're talking in terms of latency, then a wireless keyboard may be marginally slower than its wired counterparts.

 Of course, any wireless connection will have latency, but connectivity has come on so far that the latency is in the fractions of milliseconds, so, to most normal folk, there should be no difference between a wired and wireless keyboard.